Multiculturalism in the Netherlands: Government policy

 After the Second World War, an immigration took place of guest workers and migrants from the former colonies.
 There was low pressure to culturally assimilate, it was easy to gain citizenship and government agencies translated documents and services for immigrants who lacked Dutch language skills.
 Until the 1970s it was generally assumed that immigrants, especially guest workers, would eventually return to their countries of origin.
+After the Afrikaanderwijk riots the Rotterdam municipality adopted a 5% policy: people of Mediterranean, Surinamese and Antillean background should not exceed 5% of a neighbourhood population.
+In 1974, the Council of State nullified this decision.

 Multiculturalism was adopted as a government policy by the Netherlands in the early 1980s, largely from a conviction that a quick assimilation of Muslim immigrants was impossible, and to stimulate remigration.
 In 1983 an "Ethnic Minorities Policy" was adopted.

 The Second Oil Crisis led to a collapse of Dutch industrial labour and caused massive unemployment for the former "guest workers", who were not easily integrated into the newly developing postindustrial society.
 Dutch low-skilled labour as a fraction of the total workforce declined from 18% to 2% between 1979 and 1985, disproportionally affecting immigrants.
 State programs to rectify the situation were ineffective during the 1980s.
 The economic boom of the 1990s improved the situation.
 The unemployment rate of Moroccans, the most disadvantaged large immigrant group, declined from 50% to 10% between 1989 and 2001.
 In the post-1998 period government policies have become stricter and while previous integration policies furthered diversity, diversity now was perceived to obstruct integration into Dutch society.

-The Netherlands has attracted international attention for the extent to which it reversed its previous multiculturalist policies, and its policies on cultural assimilation have been described as the toughest in Europe.
+The Netherlands in the early twenty-first century attracted international attention for the extent to which it reversed its previous multiculturalist policies, and its policies on cultural assimilation have been described as the toughest in Europe.